philiparvidsson/Crypto-Wallet/README.md

 #### Adding coins to your wallet

 Invoke the script with the *buy* command to add coins to your wallet.
 For example, if you own 0.5 Bitcoin, add it to your wallet by typing `julia cw.jl buy 0.5 bitcoin`.
-The script will add 0.5 bitcoin to your wallet, save it and display your wallet contents:
+The script will add 0.5 bitcoin to your wallet, save it to your wallet file and display your wallet contents.
+The wallet file is called wallet.json and will be stored together with the cw.jl script file.

 ![](img/cw-buy.png)